PostHog/posthog.com/contents/blog/launch-week-universe-of-new-features.md

 date: 2022-03-14
-title: PostHog Launch Week I: A Universe of New Features
+title: PostHog Launch Week I: A Universe of New Features - March 21 to 25
 rootPage: /blog
 sidebar: Blog
 showTitle: true